ViacomCBS Digital Studios uses OpenReel™ to secure high-profile talent, film linear and digital shows

 OpenReel™ has enabled Viacom’s production team to keep on pace with its production output and continue to serve its creative partners remotely, sometimes even shooting more than they would be able to if not remote.
 When shooting on-location or in-studio, the team dedicated whole days to picking up gear and doing the set-up.
 With OpenReel, they are empowered to quickly get in and out of the shoot, but still get the same high-quality footage that drives their content and captures viewers.

 Additionally, OpenReel has allowed the production team to get access to very high profile talent, like Dr. Anthony Fauci and Vice President-Elect Kamala Harris, because the talent no longer has to commit to the same amount of time or travel.
-Shows on Comedy Central, MTV, and BET have all secured interviews with high profile talent over OpenReel’s Remote Video Creation™ software because the talent knows the filming process will be easy and convenient, as well as result in high-quality video footage with crips audio that both the talent and the ViacomCBS brand will be proud to be associated with.
+Shows on Comedy Central, MTV, and BET have all secured interviews with high profile talent over OpenReel’s Remote Video Creation™ software because the talent knows the filming process will be easy and convenient, as well as result in high-quality video footage with crisp audio that both the talent and the ViacomCBS brand will be proud to be associated with.

 Learn more about how OpenReel™ is working with customers like ViacomCBS to reach their video production goals.